riganti/dotvvm-samples-academy/sample/sample_course/content/en/calculator/30_properties/properties.md

 # Properties

-Now let's add some integer properties:
+Now let's add some `int` properties:

 - `Result`,
 - `LeftOperand`, and